by Mike Shea on 19 August 2013

-Twitter's recent Twitter archive feature makes it much easier to download and process our entire twitter postings.
+Twitter's Twitter archive feature makes it much easier to download and process our entire twitter postings.

 Here is a list of the specific files in this archive:

-If you have an idea on using these in your commercial product, send an email to email@example.com to let me know about your idea and I'm sure we can come to a reasonable arrangement.
-Most important to me is that DMs get tips to help them run awesome games.
+If you have an idea on using these in your commercial product, send an email to email@example.com to discuss your idea.

 This archive will be updated every six months and will replace the monthly Twitter archives previously published.

 These tweets and the Python source code for parsing the Twitter archive is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
 You are free to share, copy, distribute, transmit, remix, and adapt the work as long as you attribute it to Michael E. Shea at http://slyflourish.com/, share the work under the same license, and do so for non-commercial purposes.
 If you have a commercial idea, send a note to firstname.lastname@example.org to discuss it.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/.